In Your House 6

-In Your House 6 (retroactively titled In Your House 6: Rage in the Cage) was the sixth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on February 18, 1996, at the Louisville Gardens in Louisville, Kentucky.
+In Your House 6 (retroactively titled In Your House 6: Rage in the Cage) was a 1996 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the sixth In Your House and took place on February 18, 1996, at the Louisville Gardens in Louisville, Kentucky.
 Five matches were broadcast on the pay-per-view.
-There were also three dark matches and one match on the Free for All.
+There were also three dark matches and one match on the Free for All pre-show.

-The main event of the show was a Steel Cage match, in which reigning WWF Champion Bret Hart defended the championship against Diesel.
+The event's retroactive renaming was in reference to the main event of the show being a Steel Cage match, in which Bret Hart retained the WWF Championship against Diesel by escaping the cage.
 With the launch of the WWE Network in 2014, this show became available on demand; however, it does not include the three dark matches held after the main show.

 Production

 Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-This sixth In Your House event took place on February 18, 1996, at the Louisville Gardens in Louisville, Kentucky.
-While this event was originally known simply as In Your House 6, it was later retroactively renamed as In Your House 6: Rage in the Cage.
-This retroactive renaming of the show was based on the main event being a Steel Cage match.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+The sixth In Your House event took place on February 18, 1996, at the Louisville Gardens in Louisville, Kentucky.
+While this event was originally known simply as In Your House 6, it was later retroactively renamed as In Your House 6: Rage in the Cage in reference to the main event being a Steel Cage match.